Photography by RJ Muna.

 4. Positive Mindset and Stress Resilience

 Mind training is an invaluable exercise in creating health and wellness.
-Here are some of my favorite tools.
+Here are some of my favorite tools to naturally elevate the empowering actions of chemicals such as dopamine and serotonin.
 I hope you like them too!

 * Be intentional.
 Set a daily intention each morning.
 This can take just 60 seconds.
 Who do you want to be?
 How do you want to show up?
 What world class identity do you envision for yourself?
 What qualities are necessary to do this?
 Perhaps wisdom, courage, virtue, love, hope?
 What specific steps can you take to express these qualities and live in integrity with your highest vision for yourself?